Cam Newton’s Outfit Draws Attention Upon Arriving in Foxborough

 Here’s a shot from the files of the obvious: Cam Newton isn’t Tom Brady, but that’s not all bad.
 Obviously, there will be a sect of the Patriots fanbase that refuses to accept Newton because he’s too different from what they’re used to seeing as the quarterback of their team.
 He’s not a traditional pocket passer.
 His attire away from the football field doesn’t look as if he could be heading to a business meeting (though he might be considering his savvy in that area).

-He celebrates with dances and other sorts of things when things go well, and yes that goes beyond the primal scream or fist pump you might have seen from Tom Brady, and let’s not forget the most obvious difference: Newton isn’t white.
+He celebrates with dances and other sorts of things when plays go well, and yes, that goes beyond the primal scream or fist pump you might have seen from Brady.
+And let’s not forget the most obvious difference: Newton isn’t white.

 View this post on Instagram